 The faculty member must use University travel funds solely to conduct University business.
-All travel for any outside entity must be paid for by that entity and the time and effort issues related to such travel shall be coordinated with the department head and receive prior approval.
+All travel for any outside entity must be paid for by that entity or with personal funds, and the time and effort issues related to such travel shall be coordinated with the department head and receive prior approval.
 Such travel shall be reported in accordance with Section VI.B. of this Policy.

 The use of University facilities shall be only through a Sponsored Research Agreement, Facilities Use Agreement with the appropriate University entity, a lease agreement with the University of Arkansas Technology Development Foundation, or other agreements or measures approved by the University.
 The agreement shall provide for appropriate user fees for the use of any University equipment and/or facilities.